What Is a Strata Inspection? Guide for Buyers and Managers

 - Existing defects in common property that will need repair

-- Deferred maintenance — where the building hasn't been properly maintained
+- Deferred maintenance — where the building has not been properly maintained

 - Upcoming major works — such as façade remediation, lift replacement, or waterproofing renewal